-This training program designates particular countries which are now implementing a technical cooperation program in the field of local administration, and countries which have implemented such program before.
-As a forum with leading resource persons, the program will get high-level commitments from partner countries and effectively promote formulation, implementation and follow-ups of technical cooperation programs.
+This training program designates particular countries which are now implementing a technical cooperation program in the field of local administration, and countries which have implemented such programs before.
+As a forum with leading resource persons, the program can achieve high-level commitments from partner countries and effectively promote formulation, implementation and follow-ups of technical cooperation programs.